 Why study BA English and United States Literature (Including Year Abroad) at Essex?

-Our Department of Literature, Film, and Theatre Studies at Essex is a unique literary conservatoire that offers talented students the support and confidence to respond both critically and artistically to their academic study.
-This distinctive environment is possible because we are a community of award-winning writers, film-makers and theatre-makers, as well as leading academic specialists.
-Our courses span the globe: our expertise is geographical as well as chronological, practical as well as theoretical.
+Our Department is a vibrant conservatoire of scholars and practitioners who are committed to unlocking creative personal responses to literature, offering talented students the support and confidence to respond both critically and artistically to academic study.
+This distinctive environment is possible because we are a community of award-winning novelists, poets and playwrights, as well as leading academic specialists.
 At Essex you don’t just study English Literature, you study world literature in English.
-This breaks down barriers and liberates us to take you on a comparative journey of discovery across literature, screen and stage.
+This breaks down traditional boundaries and liberates us to take you on a journey of discovery.